Shodryabot/shodrya/README.md

 <h2 align="center">Commands</h2>

- - Shodrya have 2 commands, use them any way you want!
+Shodrya have 2 commands, use them any way you want!
 You are free to use all my commands.

+### Read the commands

 Command|Description|Usage
 -|-|-